-The Jones Act, also known as the Merchant Marine Act of 1920, is one of the most important laws for seamen who have been injured on the job.
-As outlined in its Preamble, the Act is designed to support a vibrant maritime industry in the U.S. There are many sections to the Act and many components including regulations for maritime commerce and coastal shipping, and these have been revised many times, most recently in 2006.
+The Jones Act, also known as the Merchant Marine Act of 1920, is one of the most critical laws for seamen who have been injured on the job.
+The Act is designed to support an active and healthy maritime industry in the U.S. The Jones Act has been revised many times, with critics calling for it to be repealed.

 The Rights of Seamen

-One of the most important provisions of this law is to maintain the rights of seamen on duty and to protect them in the case of injury while working.
-The Act mandates that seamen must be provided with adequate and reasonable food, shelter, and medical care while working aboard a maritime vessel.
-Employers are also expected to provide care for seamen injured on the job, whether from negligence or unseaworthiness.
-If that is not provided the seaman has the right, according to the Jones Act, to file a claim for damages.
+One of the most important provisions of the Jones Act is to maintain the rights of seamen on duty and to protect them in the case of injury while working.
+The Act mandates that seamen be provided with adequate and reasonable food, shelter, and medical care while working aboard a maritime vessel.

 Get Matched with a Leading Maritime Attorney in Your Area